h15200/notes/typescript.md

 Now you have an automatic ts complier that is running on save.
 Note that this does not run the newly built js file on save.

+### File structure and tsconfig

+For the tsconfig to apply correctly, you must call ts-node from within that same dir level! if you call ts-node somedir/somefile, then the file will be called as if there were no tsconfig files attached to it!!

 ### NODEMON and CONCURRENTLY

 make sure there is an index.ts inside src